-The house has up to 62 beds in a 11 rooms – 7 of which contain bunk beds.
+The house has up to 62 beds in 11 rooms – 7 of which contain bunk beds.
 There are a total of 37 lower bunks or single beds within this number.
-In addition, one of our downstairs reception rooms can be converted to a downstairs bedroom for up to 6 people if required.
+In addition, one of our downstairs lounge rooms can be converted to a downstairs bedroom for up to 6 people if required.
 This is particularly useful for any participants with mobility issues for whom the stairs might be difficult.
 On occasion groups have supplemented the sleeping facilities by having course participants camp or caravan in the garden.
 This can also sometimes be possible.

 Large, professionally equipped kitchen, with large ovens, hobs and hot cupboards and plenty of fridge, freezer and food preparation space.
 There are a number of food outlets in Burwell village and it is also sometimes possible for our catering staff to come in and provide a part-catered service during your stay.